p4lang/p4lang.github.io/_events/2018-09-24-p4-eu-workshop.md

 #### Submission Instructions

 P4EU 2018 will use a double-blind review process.
-Papers should adhere to the IEEE formatting requirements and should not exceed 6 pages (see workshop website page for details).
+Papers should adhere to the IEEE formatting requirements and should not exceed 6 pages.
 Authors are required to present accepted papers at the workshop, and at least one author is required to register, at the full rate, in order for the paper to appear in the proceedings and the IEEE digital library.
 One of the authors MUST present the accepted paper at the workshop.
 Exceptions from this policy for truly mitigating situations must be approved by the TPC Chairs before the beginning of the workshop.

 #### Submission Website